-Marsyas Trio takes its name from Greek mythology – a dedication to the pipe-playing satyr, Marsyas.
-Having dared to compete in a musical contest with Apollo, God of the Lyre, Marsyas won the contest but lost his life to the envious wrath of Apollo, saving his dying breaths for the instrument he immortalised.
-This mythology encapsulates the spirit and passion of becoming a musician.
+Marsyas Trio takes its name from Greek mythology – inspired by the bold, spirited passion of Marsyas, the celebrated pipe-playing satyr who dared challenge Apollo in a musical contest.
+In victory, Marsyas lost his life to the envious wrath of the god, saving his last breaths for the instrument he immortalised.

 Marsyas Trio is generously supported by:

 Australian flautist Helen Vidovich works as a freelance orchestral and chamber musician throughout the UK and internationally.
 As an orchestral player she has performed at venues including the Sydney Opera House and Royal Albert Hall in London.
 Recent career highlights include work with the Royal Philharmonic Orchestra, and Royal Philharmonic Concert Orchestra.
 Helen auditioned successfully as an extra player for the Bournemouth Symphony Orchestra and Welsh National Opera, and in Australia has appeared on several occasions as a soloist with the Sydney Chamber Orchestra, including performances of Mozart’s Flute and Harp Concerto with harpist Marshall McGuire.